exercism/python/exercises/concept/ellens-alien-game/.docs/instructions.md

 ## 7. Object Creation

 Ellen loves what you've done so far, but she has one more favor to ask.
-She would like a standalone function that will create a `list` of alien objects, given a list of positions (as `tuples`).
+She would like a standalone function to create a `list` of alien objects, given a list of positions (as `tuples`).

 For example: